• Skip to primary navigation

 The Big Book of Beans

-There’s an entire cookbook dedicated just to beans.
-And the only thing more fascinating than the book itself is its creator.
+There's even an entire cookbook dedicated just to beans, and the only thing more fascinating than the book itself is its creator.

 The Bean Book: 100 Recipes for Cooking with All Kinds of Beans, from the Rancho Gordo Kitchen [A Cookbook]